Tuned Reverse Distillation: Enhancing Multimodal Industrial Anomaly Detection with Crossmodal Tuners: Experiments

 \subsubsection{Study on Bottlneck Projection in Crossmodal Filter}

-We investigate the effect of different downsampling sizes on the performance of the Crossmodal Filter, as shown in Table~\ref{tab:CF}.
+We first conduct an ablation study on the newly introduced Bottleneck Projection (BP) module in CF to verify its effectiveness, and then investigate the effect of different downsampling sizes of BP, as shown in Table~\ref{tab:CF}.
 When Bottleneck Projection reduces the feature size to $8 \times 8$, the model achieves the best performance across multiple metrics.
 It is observed that excessively large downsampling size (e.g., $4 \times 4$) leads to information loss, while small downsampling size (e.g., $16 \times 16$) makes it difficult to filter out abnormal interference effectively.
 Therefore, we conclude that selecting an appropriate downsampling size is crucial for maintaining a balance between information preservation and interference removal.